erikgeiser/erikgeiser.github.io/source/_posts/nebula.md

 /rofs/bin/.../flag00
 ```

 Note the minus in front of the 4000 that references the `setuid` flag.
-This is neccessary because we do not know anything about the permissions other than that one flag and the minus allows us to probe just for that.
+This is necessary because we do not know anything about the permissions other than that one flag and the minus allows us to probe just for that.
 When doing such `find` searches in `/` it is also helpful to redirect `stderr` (`2> /dev/null`) such that there is no `Permission denied` spam.

 Now we can claim the flag: